lukasmasuch/streamlit-pydantic/README.md

 ---

-The following collection of examples demonstrate how Streamlit Pydantic can be applied in more advanced scenarios.
-You can find additional - even more advanced - examples in the [examples folder](./examples) or in the [playground](https://share.streamlit.io/lukasmasuch/streamlit-pydantic/main/playground/playground_app.py).
+The following collection of examples demonstrates how Streamlit Pydantic can be applied in more advanced scenarios.
+You can find additional - even more advanced - examples in the [examples folder](./examples) or on the [playground](https://share.streamlit.io/lukasmasuch/streamlit-pydantic/main/playground/playground_app.py).

 ### Simple Form